Spanish doctors, nurses demand action after coronavirus cases soar

 Madrid's AMYTS doctors' union said it had filed a lawsuit to force the regional health authority to deliver scrubs, masks and goggles to hospitals and other health centres.
 A spokesman for the authority declined to comment.
 Meanwhile, the government approved a burden-sharing scheme to help banks cope with loan non-payments as a result of the crisis.
 The state guaranteed around 80% of unpaid loans owed by small- to medium-sized companies and self-employed workers, and released an initial tranche of 20 billion euros.

 The measures are part of an unprecedented 200 billion euros package approved last week to help companies and workers cope with mass stoppages.
+Industry Minister Reyes Maroto said the government was working to help companies adapt their production lines to start large-scale production of kit that would help manage the crisis, including masks, disposable robes and ventilators.

+Zara owner Inditex offered last week to make hospital gowns.
 NURSING HOME CRISIS

 Prosecutors in Catalonia opened an investigation into two nursing homes, the prosecutor general's office said, after at least 13 residents died of the virus at a home in Capellades and nine more at a home in Olesa de Montserrat.
 Olesa's local government warned of a critical situation due to a lack of staff.